Description of the Surgical Residency for Physician Assistants

 Overview

-When on a surgical rotation, you will be involved in all aspects of peri-operative patient care.
-Opportunities to first and second assist in appropriate cases will also be available.
-Over the course of the year, residents can expect to have time divided between patient management ( ~75% ) and direct surgical responsibilities (~25% ).
-Additional skills that you will have an opportunity to develop include phlebotomy, IV placement, foley placement, wound care, and removal of surgical drains.
-Advance procedures such as central line and chest tube placement, thoracentesis, and bronchoscopies will be performed under supervision until hospital competency is obtained.
+When on a surgical rotation, the PA resident is involved in all aspects of peri-operative patient care.
+Opportunities to first and second assist in appropriate cases are also available.
+Over the course of the year, PA residents can expect to have time divided between patient management ( ~75% ) and direct surgical responsibilities (~25% ).

-PA Residents will follow the same schedule and adhere to the same call requirements as the surgical residents on the team.
-Both physician assistant and surgical residents will follow the guidelines established by the Accreditation Council for Graduate Medical Education that became effective on July 1, 2020.
+PA residents follow the same schedule and adhere to the same call requirements as the MD surgical residents on the team.
+PA surgical residents follow the guidelines established by the Accreditation Council for Graduate Medical Education (ACGME) for Clinical Experience and Education hours.

 Learn more about our specific policies: